event4u-app/data-helpers/docs/framework-integration.md

 composer require event4u/data-helpers
 ```

-The `SymfonyDataHelpersBundle` will be automatically added to `config/bundles.php`.
+The `DataHelpersBundle` will be automatically added to `config/bundles.php`.

 ### Manual Setup (Without Flex)